 Lindsey Proctor’s first post here is an unofficial, and beautiful, contribution to our Down Home Farm Tours series.
-We’re still accepting applications for the 2013 season, by the way; details are here.
-Also, a quick reminder — today is the last day to get the natural mothering collection for 95% off. –Wardee
+We’re still accepting applications for the 2013 season, by the way; details are here. –Wardee

 Hello everyone!
 I’m so honored and excited to be part of the team of contributors here at GNOWFGLINS!